7 Bad Money Habits To Break So That You Can Increase Your Investing Potential

 You calculate a reasonable savings goal that you can live with or a percentage of your income, then reduce expenditures anywhere and everywhere that you can while increasing your revenue until you reach your goal.

 Another good money habit is to set up automatic deposits into your savings account for a set amount each month that will be deducted as soon as your paycheck hits your bank account.
 That way there you don’t have to worry about being tempted to cut corners on your commitment to boosting your savings.
-Setting up this type of automation is a great way to hit your goals.
+Setting up this type of automation is a great way to achieve your goals.

 4. You’re overlooking money-saving tax breaks